 Data Insight: A 2025 consumer survey found that 68% of clients who switched salons did so because they felt their previous lashes “didn’t suit their face.”
 Customized mapping is the #1 driver of loyalty.

-One size does NOT fit all! 🙅♀️ The secret to a perfect set is a customized eyelash extension map.
+One size does NOT fit all! 🙅♀️ The sourcing notes to a perfect set is a customized eyelash extension map.
 Whether your client has Almond, Round, Hooded, or Monolid eyes, our guide helps you choose the perfect style to enhance their natural beauty. 📏 Save this cheat sheet for your next appointment! 📌 #lashmapping #lashtips #lashartist #lashmaitre #wispylashes

 The Core Four: Technical Breakdown of Essential Maps